cinderblock/github-action-standalone-stats/README.md

 ## How It Works

 Inspired by tools like [coveralls.io](https://coveralls.io), this tool takes raw coverage report files (`lcov` format) and generates pretty graphs to show coverage over time.
-Instead of relying on a 3rd party service to host these generated static reports, we generate them ourselves and use github-pages to host the various files.
+However, instead of relying on a 3rd party service to host these generated static reports, we generate them ourselves and use github-pages to host the various generated static html files.

 It is helpful, for generating reports, to have the raw historical data for each execution.
 We use an extra branch on GitHub (or, optionally, a separate repo) to store this historical data and use it to generate new reports on push.